 The a flag will display a count for files, as well as directories.
 An option of b will display, instead of kilobytes (1024 characters), the total in bytes.
-One byte is the equivalent of one letter in a text r document.
-And the s flag will just display the directories mentioned on the command-line and not their subdirectories.
+One byte is the equivalent of one letter in a text df their subdirectories.